Is wild camping allowed in Croatia?

 From the coast with a fresh breeze and blue water that invites you to swim to the beautiful green forests that you can best explore on a short hike Croatia has everything to offer.
 Wild camping is forbidden on the coast and in tourist areas, but inland you have a good chance to find a nice place and spend a night in nature without any problems.
 We have put together a few tips for you to consider on your trip.

-If you want to enter Croatia with your faithful companion you should pay attention to a few things
+If you want to travel to Croatia with your faithful companion, there are a few things you should bear in mind

 • Your dog needs an EU pet passport

-• He must have a valid rabies vaccination.
+• It must have a valid rabies vaccination

-• Bathing is only allowed on designated dog beaches.
+• Bathing is only permitted on designated dog beaches

-• All dogs must be kept on a leash
+• All dogs must be kept on a lead

-• If your dog is categorized as a fighting dog, it must wear a muzzle.
+• If your dog is categorised as a fighting dog, it must wear a muzzle

 Parking

-Most parking spaces are subject to charges, even if some of them are badly signposted and therefore difficult to recognize.
-You should also keep your pay and display ticket.
-In the last few years, despite paid fees, parking tickets have often been issued after the journey.
-The pay and display ticket may save you from paying a fine.
+Most car parks are subject to charges, even if some of them are poorly signposted and therefore difficult to recognise.
+You should also keep your car park ticket.
+In recent years, car owners have often received parking tickets after travelling despite having paid the fees.
+The parking ticket saves you having to pay a ticket.

 Payment